Nine-year-old girl out cycling dies after being hit by tractor in Scotland

-Ayrshire crash: Police name girl, 9, who dies after being hit by tractor whilst cycling
+Ayrshire crash: Police name girl, 9, who died after being hit by tractor whilst cycling

-Ayrshire crash: Police name girl, 9, who dies after being hit by tractor whilst cycling.
+Police have named the nine-year-old girl who died after being hit by tractor whilst out cycling.

 and live on Freeview channel 276